C. J. Watson: Golden State Warriors (2008–2010)

 On January 8, 2008, Golden State Warriors signed Watson to a 10-day contract to be a backup point guard to All-Star Baron Davis.
 He impressed Warriors coach Don Nelson and subsequently earned a second 10-day contract.
 After two 10-day contracts, where he appeared in 8 games, averaging 5.4 points and 1.8 assists in 16.6 minutes, Watson was signed for the remainder of the season.
 On February 17, 2010, Watson scored a career-high 40 points against the Sacramento Kings with 16-of-23 shooting.

 Chicago Bulls (2010–2012)

-On July 21, 2010, Watson was acquired in a sign and trade deal by the Chicago Bulls.
+On July 21, 2010, Watson was acquired in a sign and trade deal by the Chicago Bulls, signing a 3-year, $10.2 million contract.
 On November 26, 2010, the Bulls' starting point guard Derrick Rose was out with a stiff neck.
 Watson started against the Denver Nuggets and scored a season-high 33 points in a loss, while also shooting 50% from the field.
 On December 14, 2011, Watson changed his number from 32 to 7 because of Richard "Rip" Hamilton signing with the Bulls.
 On April 28, 2012, in the Bulls' first game of that year's playoffs, guard Derrick Rose suffered a torn ACL in his left knee.
 In his absence, Watson started the rest of the Bulls' playoff games.
 The Bulls lost in the first round to the Philadelphia 76ers.
 Watson averaged 7.3 points on 24% shooting in the series.